 Most local rescues or adoption agencies will take in unwanted turtles.
 Craigslist is a great option to rehome your pet, or online social media groups work just as well to find your turtle a new home.
 Many shelters and rescues are filled with red-eared sliders, so it sometimes is best to find an individual with a fenced-in pond or enclosed outdoor area to take in your unwanted turtle rather than looking at a rescue.

 Can I release my pet turtle into the wild?

 NO!
 It is detrimental to natural ecosystems if you release your pet turtle.
 Invasive turtles have outcompeted native turtles and begun to take over the environment, eating the food and taking the space of important native turtles.
 Releasing your turtle can not only contribute to invasive species, but the turtle may introduce pathogens into healthy populations of adult turtles.
 This can wipe out entire populations of native turtles.
 Finally, pet turtles acclimated to captivity may not survive in the wild.
 They do not understand how to live, and may succumb to a variety of different ways they may die, including starvation, dehydration, predation, or freezing to death.

 Do turtles make good pets for kids?

-Not particularly, as younger children usually want to handle their pets and turtles are not an animal that enjoys or will tolerate being held too often.
-However, if your child has done enough research on the turtle species and is ready for the responsibility, they can be very, very rewarding pets in the long run.
+Not particularly, as younger children usually want to handle their pets, and turtles are not animals that enjoy or will tolerate being held too often.
+However, if your child has done enough research on the turtle species and is ready for the responsibility, they can be very, very rewarding pets in the long run with a parent’s support.
 They can be a lifelong commitment but can form a special bond with kids and inspire a lifelong passion for wildlife and conservation.

 How much does it cost to own a turtle?